johnalison/WorkingPhilosophy/MomentoMori.md

 - "On a long enough timeline, the survival rate for everyone drops to zero."
 Fight Club

 - "This is your life and its ending one minute at a time."
 Fight Club

+# Poor Richards Almanac
+- If you love life you will not squander time.
+Its what life is made of.